nafmo/bastext/README.md

 file is 30 entries.
 If you try to add more files to it, the program will abort with an error message.
 The default directory size is controlled in the t64.h file.

+    -x
+Enable Commander X16 BASIC support.
+This must be specified in input mode to properly detokenize Commander X16 BASIC binary.
+In output mode, the tokx16 header will enable Commander X16 BASIC mode no matter which BASIC mode has been selected, but -x must be specifid if the text file uses a standard tok64 header.

 These modifiers are available only when in input mode: